 What is Ashwagandha?

 Ashwagandha is an herb that is a member of the tomato family.
 It looks very much like a plump shrub, mostly, with oval leaves and yellow flowers.
-The leaves and red fruit may be used for their therapeutic properties, but the root itself is the most commonly used part, whose benefits we will explore further in this article.
+The leaves and red fruit can be used for their therapeutic properties, but the root itself is the most commonly used part, whose benefits we will explore later.

-Found in the dry regions of India and the Himilayas, northern Africa, and the Middle East, Ashwagandha has been around since ancient times.
-The word literally translates to “the smell of a horse” or “Indian ginseng.”
+The herb is found in the dry regions of India and the Himalayas, northern Africa, and the Middle East, and has been around since ancient times.
+The word literally translates to “the smell of a horse” and “Indian ginseng.”
 Other names include Withania Somnifera, Winter Cherry, Dunal, and Solanaceae.
 It is also grown in the United States.

 1. Restorative Effects